krcb197/PeakRDL-python/docs/generated_package.rst

 Hidden Elements
 ===============

-Commonly come parts of the register map want to be hidden from some users, for example register included to reserve space or test functions.
+Commonly some parts of the register map want to be hidden from some users, for example register included to reserve space or test functions.

 User Defined Property
 ---------------------

-peakrdl-python supports a User Defined Propery (UDP): ``python_hide`` that can be used to hide items that should not appear in the generated python wrappers.
+PeakRDL Python supports a User Defined Propery (UDP): ``python_hide`` that can be used to hide items that should not appear in the generated python wrappers.

 In the following example, python wrapper generated would have the registers: